phoenixit99/flutter_clean/README.md

 3. Project Structure

-lib/</br>
+lib/
-├── data/</br>
+├── data/
- │   ├── models/</br>
+│   ├── models/          # Data models that represent API responses or database structures.
- │   ├── repositories/</br>
+│   ├── repositories/    # Implementation of repositories that interact with data sources.
- │   ├── datasources/</br>
+│   ├── datasources/     # Sources of data, such as APIs or local databases.
-├── domain/</br>
+├── domain/
- │   ├── entities/</br>
+│   ├── entities/        # Core application entities (plain Dart objects, business rules).
- │   ├── usecases/</br>
+│   ├── usecases/        # Business logic (one use case per file).
- │   ├── repositories/</br>
+│   ├── repositories/    # Abstract definitions of repositories (implemented in the data layer).
-├── presentation/</br>
+├── presentation/
- │   ├── bloc/</br>
+│   ├── bloc/            # BLoC (Business Logic Components) for managing UI states.
- │   ├── widgets/</br>
+│   ├── widgets/         # Reusable UI components.
- │   ├── screens/</br>
+│   ├── screens/         # Screens for various parts of the app (e.g., Login, Home, Profile).

-4 Key Concepts in BLoC
+Explanation of Layers

-### Events:
+1. Data Layer

-Represent user actions or triggers in the app.
+	•	models/: Contains classes that represent data structures (e.g., JSON models for APIs or database schemas).
-Examples: Button press, API call, etc.
+	•	datasources/: Defines where data comes from (e.g., remote APIs, local databases, or mock data).
-### States:
+	•	repositories/: Implements the domain repositories by combining data from data sources.

-Represent the current state of the UI.
+2. Domain Layer

-Examples: Loading, Loaded, Error, etc.
+	•	entities/: Defines core business objects used across the app.
+These are independent of the UI and data source.
-### Bloc:
+	•	usecases/: Encapsulates specific application functionality, such as “Log in User” or “Fetch Profile Details.”
-the business logic layer that maps events to states.
+	•	repositories/: Abstract interfaces for repositories, implemented in the data layer.

-### Repository:
+3. Presentation Layer

-Handles data-related tasks like API calls or database interactions.
+	•	bloc/: Manages the application’s state and logic, handling user interactions and data flow.
-### BlocProvider:
+	•	widgets/: Reusable UI components such as buttons, cards, or input fields.
-Injects the Bloc into the widget tree so it can be accessed by descendants.
+	•	screens/: Complete screens/views for various parts of the app.